-The Depositary is a wholly-owned indirect subsidiary of BNY Mellon.
+The Bank of New York Mellon SA/NV, Dublin Branch is a wholly-owned subsidiary of BNY Mellon.

 The duty of the Depositary is to provide safekeeping, oversight and asset verification services in respect of the assets of the Company and each Fund in accordance with the provisions of the Central Bank Rules and the Directive.
 The Depositary will also provide cash monitoring services in respect of each Fund's cash flows and subscriptions.